 Meeting with the Victim-Presenters

 On the night of the panel, a trained volunteer facilitator and room monitor accompany the youth as they meet with two victim-presenters to hear each person’s story of how the crime impacted their life.
-Then the juveniles have an opportunity to ask questions about the victim-presenter’s experience, facilitated by the program volunteer.
+Then the juveniles have an opportunity to ask questions about the victim-presenter’s experience, facilitated by the program volunteers.
 These dialogues typically last 20-30 minutes per victim-presenter.

 Describing the Experience

-Following these meetings, the youth are asked to think about what they have learned and to go home and write an essay describing their experience talking with the victim-presenters.
+Following these meetings, the youth are asked to think about what they have heard and to go home and write an essay describing their experience talking with the victim-presenters.
 They then submit these essays to the Juvenile Office.

 The goal of this program is to provide a safe, appropriate environment where people who have been the victims of crime and young people who have committed offenses can talk about the impact of crime.
 The program is designed to help youth begin to understand the harm that results from crime and to recognize that victims are “real people” who are impacted in concrete and meaningful ways by crime.
 It is hoped that this realization will deter these youth from future offenses and encourage them to consider the unintended consequences their actions may have on others.